 Motorcyclists face multiple hazards while they are riding in the Bay Area.
 Recent motorcycle accidents in the Bay Area prove this point.
 A motorcyclist in San Jose died after colliding into a vehicle that was making a left-hand turn.
 According to law enforcement, the interior of the motorist’s vehicle smelled heavily of marijuana.
 We are also representing a motorcyclist who suffered injuries during an accident on Highway 17.
+As a motorcyclist, it is important to understand which hazards pose the greatest risk to your safety.
+Our blog may help familiarize you with common causes of motorcycle accidents in the Bay Area.

 - Left-turn accidents.
 An estimated 36 percent of motorcycle accidents occur when motorists make left turns in front of riders.
 These accidents can occur when a motorist does not give a motorcyclist the right-of-way.
 Motorists may not see motorcyclists before turning.